hardin47/website/Math154/Notes/08-classification.md

 ### R RF Example

 ("impurity" is defined as RSS for regression trees and deviance for classification trees).
-In R see `importance` within the `randomForest` function, and then `varImpPlot` to plot.

 `method= 'ranger' ` is about a zillion times faster than `method = 'randomForest'` or  `method = 'rf'`, but they all do the work.